How Long Does the AFSL Application Process Take? A Guide for Financial Services Businesses

 Completeness Check and Initial Assessment

 The first stage in the AFSL application process is the completeness check.
-After you submit your application, including Form FS01 and core proof documents, ASIC conducts this initial review to ensure all necessary documents have been lodged correctly.
+After you submit your online application through the ASIC Regulatory Portal—which consolidates the former Form FS01 and most core proofs into a single transaction—ASIC conducts this initial review to ensure all necessary information and documents have been lodged correctly.

 If the application is deemed complete, ASIC will assign it to a licensing analyst.
 This analyst undertakes an initial assessment to understand the scope and nature of your financial services business.
 This stage primarily focuses on: